JackSzwergold/Writing/memories/Eating Spaghetti for Dinner with Health Nuts.md

 ***

-*Eating Spaghetti for Dinner with Health Nuts: The Young Boyfriend of the Old Hollywood Actress (c) Copyright 2015 by Jack Szwergold.
+*Eating Spaghetti for Dinner with Health Nuts: The Young Boyfriend of the Old Hollywood Actress (c) Copyright 2015 by Jack Szwergold; May 29, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*